 Eligibility overview: New York expanded Medicaid to cover all needy adults, as well as pregnant women, infants, parents and caretaker relatives.

 Income requirements: New York offers coverage to anyone earning an income within 138% of the FPL.
-That amounts to an annual income of $16,643 for a household of one, $33,948 for a household of four, and $68,559 for a family of 10.
-For each person after the 10th, New York allows an additional $5,769 to be eligible for Medicaid coverage.
+That amounts to an income of $1,468 per month for a household of one, $2,498 for a household of three, and $5,074 for a family of eight.
+For each person after that, New York allows an additional $516 to be eligible for Medicaid coverage.

-How to apply: You can call the official health plan marketplace, New York State of Health, at 1-855-355-5777, or the Medicaid Helpline at 1-800-541-2831.
+How to apply for New York Medicaid: You can call the official health plan marketplace, New York State of Health, at 1-855-355-5777, or the Medicaid Helpline at 1-800-541-2831.
 You can also apply online at the NY State of Health website, or with a Managed Care Organization, a licensed broker, or at a local social services department.

 Other notable programs: Medicaid in New York may help cover the insurance premiums of people who have AIDS; the Family Planning Benefit Program for people seeking contraception, STD screening and counseling, and who aren’t already enrolled in Medicaid; Child Health Plus, a health insurance plan for kids.